Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Background

 \section{Background}

-To build world models with structured representations of environment dynamics, we rely on recent work in both world modeling and equivariance, which we briefly overview here.
-More thorough information on related work is available in Section \ref{sec:related_work} and Appendix \ref{appendix:additional_related_work}.
+To build world models with structured representations of dynamic environments, we rely on recent work in both world modeling and equivariance, briefly reviewed here.

-\paragraph{World Modeling.} A world model can be described at a high level as a system affording the ability to predict not only the future state of an environment given initial conditions, but also how that state may evolve differently when acted upon by an agent \citep{world_models_schmidhuber}.
-Recent work on world models has focused on representing and predicting the future world state as video, primarily using large-scale latent diffusion transformer models.
-While these models achieve impressive perceptual quality and scale well with growing data and compute, we argue here that their current form inherently lacks the ability to predict long-horizon dynamics in partially observable environments, thus fundamentally limiting their ability to be used for real-world downstream tasks.
+\paragraph{World Modeling.} At a high level, a world model is a system affording the ability to predict not only the future state of an environment given initial conditions, but also how that state may evolve differently when acted upon by an agent \citep{world_models_schmidhuber}.
+Recent work on world models has focused on representing and predicting the future world state as video, primarily using large-scale latent diffusion transformer models \cite{peebles2023scalablediffusionmodelstransformers, wan2025wanopenadvancedlargescale}.
+While these models achieve impressive perceptual quality and scale well with growing data and compute, their current form inherently lacks the ability to predict long-horizon dynamics, especially in partially observable environments (Figure \ref{fig:model_comparisons}).

-Partial observability is defined as a setting when the agent's observation does not contain the full information of the world's state.
-This problem is particularly relevant to world modeling: to accurately make predictions of the future, the model must retrieve all relevant information from previous observations, no matter how long ago it was observed, and bring it to the future prediction.
-Moving beyond fixed length video generation, recent autoregressive methods such as History-Guided Diffusion Forcing allow extending the transformer self-attention window over many past observation frames to retain self consistency \citep{song2025historyguidedvideodiffusion}.
-But inevitably, as the number of observation frames grows, information must be discarded through sliding-window attention or some other approximation.
+\paragraph{Partial Observability.} Defined as a setting when the agent's observation does not contain the full information of the world's state, partial observability is particularly relevant to 3D world modeling where agents inherently have a limited field of view.
+This limitation necessitates a form of memory in order to represent and integrate partial information through time.
+Recent autoregressive methods such as History-Guided Diffusion Forcing address this memory requirement by extending the transformer self-attention window over many past observation frames to retain self consistency \citep{song2025historyguidedvideodiffusion}.
+Yet as the number of observation frames grows, information must be inevitably discarded through sliding-window attention or some other approximation.
 This problem is exacerbated by the cost of spatiotemporal attention over a highly redundant signal such as video.
-Once the past observation has left the context window (true partial observability with respect to the self attention window), it has been lost; turning around will reveal an entirely new hallucinated scene.
-Furthermore, relying on information from stale observation frames can be detrimental to modeling the natural dynamics of the evolving world around us.
+Once relevant past information has left the context window, it has been lost; turning around will reveal an entirely new hallucinated scene (Figure \ref{fig:po_wm_intuition_3d}).